 - Many one-credit pass/fail seminars, including the GVU Brown Bag seminar which has included HCI notables such as Gregory Abowd, Bill Buxton, Beth Mynatt, Don Norman, Ben Shneiderman and Thad Starner.

-Why should I choose Tech over others?
-What’s the Tech appeal?
-There are several excellent HCI graduate programs in the United States and abroad.
+There are several excellent HCI Master's programs in the United States and abroad.
 Students who select Georgia Tech tell us they do so for reasons such as:

 - The interdisciplinary mix of students, courses and faculty, which is very much like the real world of HCI/UX,